Here we demystify the home buying process. Learn the steps to buying a home in Austin in our infographic. Download a printable PDF below the graphic.

 Steps to Buying a Home in Austin, TX

-Step 1: Select a Buyer’s Agent
+Step 4: Interview and Select a Buyer’s Agent

 A good buyer’s agent will save you time by showing you how to make your home search efficient, make sure you don’t overpay by helping you understand the market, recommend professionals who can evaluate the property’s condition and make sure you don’t miss any homes.
 One of the biggest mistakes a buyer can make is to use the listing agent (the company whose sign is in the yard) or an on-site sales agent who represents the builder to purchase a home.
 The listing agent and/or on-site sales agent is hired to get the seller (or builder) the most money, not the buyer the best deal.
 Buyer representation is paid by the listing company (or builder) and costs you nothing extra.
 If you got sued, you wouldn’t hire the opposition’s attorney to represent you, would you?